Finding Certified Nursing Assistant Programs in Ohio in 2023

 Requirements for CNA/STNA Training in Ohio

-To enroll in a CNA/STNA training program in Ohio, there are certain requirements you must meet.
+To enrol in a CNA/STNA training program in Ohio, there are certain requirements you must meet.
 Firstly, you must be at least 16 years of age.
 In addition, a high school diploma or GED is required, ensuring that you have a solid educational foundation to build upon during your CNA/STNA training.
 Lastly, applicants must successfully pass a criminal background check to ensure the safety of patients and coworkers.

 Ohio Department of Health Approval